ThoAppelsin/bu-registration-scrape/README.md

-This project had been developed to crawl on Bogazici University registration system to gather course schedule data, in C, using the [CURL](https://github.com/curl/curl) library.
+This project had been developed to crawl on Boğaziçi University registration system to gather course schedule data, in C, using the [CURL](https://github.com/curl/curl) library.
 The project had been initiated on August of 2014, during the summer break after my first year at the university.
-The project is uploaded to GitHub just now, for the record and publicization.
+The project is uploaded to GitHub just now, for the record and publication.

 ## Purpose